MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/02.Data preprocessing - stage 1/.ipynb_checkpoints/README-checkpoint.md

 ### 2. Cleaning and transforming

 In the next step, we have to transform week dimension, because internal sources are not ISO standarized.
-It means, that the data from every 53 week should be delete and sales have to be added to 01 week of next year.
+It means, that the data should transform, by each transaction date to ISO week.

 :+1: SQL Script: *02.Data preprocessing - 2.Cleaning and transforming _02_S4U_AGGR_WEEKS_SELL_OUT_RAW* - not available in remote repository